-The intensity forecasting was also difficult, being significantly worse than the ten-year average.
-This intensity error was tied both to the track forecast uncertainty (the storm remaining over water when it was predicted to go over land), and a lack of understanding about the storm's structural changes as it passed over changing surface types (Beven 2001).
+Forecasting Keith's intensity was also difficult, being significantly worse than the ten-year average.
+This intensity error was tied both to the uncertainty in forecasting the track (the storm remained over water when it was predicted to go over land), and to a lack of understanding of the storm's structural changes as it passed over changing surface types (Beven 2001).